cfpb/design-system/docs/pages/taglines.md

                 from financial harm.
               </div>
           </div>
-        variation_description: "An extra large tagline, which stacks on mobile."
+        variation_description: An extra large tagline, which stacks on mobile.
         variation_implementation: ""
     variation_group_name: Types
 use_cases: Taglines are used in the header and footer across consumerfinance.gov